Luciano Canfora: Early life and education

-Among Italy's leading philologists, a student of the historian of antiquity Ettore Lepore, Luciano Canfora is the son of the historian of philosophy Fabrizio Canfora and the Latinist and Greek scholar Rosa Cifarelli, both professors at the Quinto Orazio Flacco high school in Bari, as well as anti-fascist protagonists of the city's cultural and civic life after World War II.
+Canfora was born in Bari on 5 June 1942.
+Among Italy's leading philologists, a student of the historian of antiquity Ettore Lepore, he is the son of the historian of philosophy Fabrizio Canfora and the Latinist and Greek scholar Rosa Cifarelli, both professors at the Quinto Orazio Flacco high school in Bari, as well as anti-fascist protagonists of the city's cultural and civic life after World War II.
 His mother was sister of jurist and magistrate Michele Cifarelli, a former member of the Action Party, deputy and senator of the Italian Republican Party.

-He graduated in Humanities with a thesis in Roman history in 1964 and received his postgraduate degree in Classics from the Scuola Normale Superiore di Pisa.
+Canfora graduated in Humanities with a thesis in Roman history in 1964 and received his postgraduate degree in Classics from the Scuola Normale Superiore di Pisa.
 He began his university career as an assistant professor of ancient history and later of Ancient Greek literature.
 He is professor emeritus of Greek and Classics at the University of Bari and scientific coordinator of the Higher School of Historical Scuola Superiore di Studi Storici di San Marino.

+Career
-He is a member of the editorial boards of several journals, both scientific and high popularization, such as the Boston Journal of Classical Tradition, the Spanish Historia y crítica, and the Italian high popularization geopolitical journal Limes.
-He is a member of the Fondazione Istituto Gramsci and the scientific committee of the Encyclopedia Treccani.
-He also directs, since 1975, the journal Quaderni di Storia (ed.
-Dedalo, Bari), the text series La città antica at the publisher Sellerio, the Paradosis series for Dedalo editions and the Historos series for Sandro Teti Editore.

-He is a prolific author on philology, history and politics from ancient to contemporary times.
-Many of his books have been translated in the United States, France, the United Kingdom, Germany, Greece, the Netherlands, Brazil, Spain, the Czech Republic, Slovenia, Romania, Russia, Turkey and the United Arab Emirates.
-He is an elzevirista for Corriere della Sera and contributes to Il Calendario del Popolo, on which he has a regular column entitled Brother Babeuf.
+Canfora is a member of the editorial boards of several journals, both scientific and high popularization, such as Boston's Journal of Classical Tradition, Spain's Historia y crítica, and Italy's geopolitical journal Limes.
+He is a member of the Fondazione Istituto Gramsci, as well as of the scientific committee of the Encyclopedia Treccani.
+Since 1975, he began to direct the journal Quaderni di Storia, the text series La città antica at the publisher Sellerio, the Paradosis series for Dedalo editions, and the Historos series for Sandro Teti Editore.
+Canfora is a prolific author on philology, history, and politics from ancient to contemporary times.
+Many of his books have been translated in the United States, France, the United Kingdom, Germany, Greece, the Netherlands, Brazil, Spain, the Czech Republic, Slovenia, Romania, Russia, Turkey, and the United Arab Emirates.
+He is an elzevirista for the Corriere della Sera and contributes to Il Calendario del Popolo, on which he has a regular column titled "Brother Babeuf".

-He coordinated and directed, together with Diego Lanza and Giuseppe Cambiano, Lo spazio letterario della Grecia antica for Salerno editore (1992–1996), a collective work on the different characters of Greco-antique philology, Ancient Greek literature and its persistence.
+Canfora coordinated and directed, together with Diego Lanza and Giuseppe Cambiano, Lo spazio letterario della Grecia antica for Salerno editore (1992–1996), a collective work on the different characters of Greco-antique philology, Ancient Greek literature, and its persistence.
 Top Italian experts in Greek philology and history of literature contributed to this work.
-He received in 2011 for the Militant Criticism section the Feronia-City of Fiano Prize.

-In 2020 Luciano Canfora won the historical scientific section of the Acqui Award of History.
+In 2011, he received the Militant Criticism section the Feronia-City of Fiano Prize.
+In 2020, Canfora won the historical scientific section of the Acqui Award of History.